-Preventing Sexual Harassment in California: Training for Supervisors (AB 1825) explains the various forms of workplace sexual harassment, the consequences for both the employer and the supervisor, and how to identify and stop it.
+Preventing Sexual Harassment in California: Training for Supervisors (AB 1825) Video Training explains the various forms of workplace sexual harassment, the consequences for both the employer and the supervisor, and how to identify and stop it.
 It features real-world scenarios, interactive quizzes, and commentary from engaging and authoritative employment law attorneys.
 This complete training program gives you everything you need to conduct training that’s authoritative, attention-grabbing, and best of all, helps you protect your organization against devastating lawsuits.
-This complete training program gives you everything you need to conduct training that’s authoritative, attention-grabbing and, best of all, helps you protect your organization against devastating lawsuits.
-(ALSO AVAILABLE IN SPANISH.)
+This complete training program gives you everything you need to conduct training that’s authoritative, engaging, and, best of all, helps you protect your organization against devastating lawsuits.
+It has been updated with the latest regulations for 2017.

 It’s the law in California.
 State law AB1825 mandates that your supervisors receive 2 hours of sexual harassment prevention training every 2 years.